St John's railway station

 St John's Railway Station (Manx: Stashoon Raad Yiarn Valley Keeill Eoin) was on the Isle of Man Railway (IMR), later merging with the nearby station of the Manx Northern Railway (MNR); it was the junction of lines to Douglas, Peel, Ramsey and Foxdale.
 It was close to Tynwald Hill.

-Origins

 The station began life in 1873 as the penultimate stop on the Peel Line, the island's first passenger railway line; it consisted of a simple wooden waiting shelter with accommodation for the station master, and a passing loop.
 This layout remained until the arrival of the new line from the north in 1879 when a second station was established, later merging with the existing one.
+The station was the hub of the island's railway network, where the lines to Douglas, Peel, Ramsey and Foxdale met.